 Awesome Summer Activities to Do in Fundy National Park

 Come summer the Fundy National Park is a great place to visit in Canada for those who love the great outdoors.
-When the snow melts you can explore even further along a multitude of hiking trails which stretch out to over 100 kms.
+When the snow melts you can explore even further along a multitude of hiking trails which stretch out to over 100 km.

-If you love the water than going canoeing or kayaking down the local river is a must.
+If you love the water then going canoeing or kayaking down the local river is a must.
 The local fishing village of Alma offers tours up to the Bay of Fundy where you can paddle past the Hopewell Rocks or the nicknamed “Flower Pots” with their towering, red, sandstone rock formations.

 If you want to take a leisure day on the green, the Fundy National Park also includes a stunning 9 hole golf course, designed by the architect Stanley Thompson.